cmudig/emblaze/README.md

 ## Development Installation

-Clone repository, then install dependencies:
+Clone repository, then install dependencies.
+(Note: you may find it easier to install SciPy using conda first - `conda install scipy`)

 ```bash
 pip install -r requirements.txt